 - Integrate Sheltered Instruction Observation Protocol strategies in small group instruction

-- Attend District and school site sponsored trainings
+- Attend District and school site sponsored training

 - Train paraprofessionals in effective instructional practice and the components of the intervention program.

 - Support the site level School-Wide Plan through facilitation and/or participation at in-services, grade-level team meetings, and staff meetings.

 - Collaborate with classroom teachers, coaches, and contracted consultants.

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

 While performing the duties of this job, the employee is frequently required to stoop, reach, stand, walk, lift, pull, push, grasp, talk, hear, see and use repetitive motions, While performing the duties of this job, the employee may frequently lift and/or move up to 50 pounds of materials, etc. Specific vision abilities required by this job include close vision such as to read handwritten or typed material, and the ability to adjust focus.
 The position requires the individual to meet multiple demands from several people and interact with the public and other staff.